Koredotcom/docs/docs/gale/playground/options-prompt-canvas.md

    </td>
    <td>Play
    </td>
    <td>Regenerates the output for that single column.
-For more information, see &lt;Regenerating prompts>.
+For more information, see [Regenerating Output](../playground/advanced-features.md#regenerating-output).
    </td>
   </tr>
   <tr>